mfpiccolo/self_systeem/README.md

 3. The instance variable objects match.  (only checks id and _id relationship data for active record objects)
 4. The proper templates are being loaded.

-The individual test don't mean much more that controller unit tests, but the session and database is persisted while runnin all these tests.
+The individual test don't mean much more than controller unit tests, but the session and database is persisted while runnin all these tests.
 That means that when you are running your tests it is essentially a recreation of all of those users actions in sequence.
 These test have the potential of catching a system bug that unit testing might miss.